Malaysian air bag victim was in final week of pregnancy

 Honda said its latest recall was due to a malfunctioning conveyor at a now-closed U.S. plant that may have exposed propellant tablets to moisture.

-Honda’s Brunei branch alerted the Japanese automaker to the Malaysian incident, police said, and a team of five investigators arrived in Sibu about two weeks later to collect the ruptured air bag.
+Honda’s Brunei branch alerted the Japanese automaker to the Malaysian incident, police said, and a team of five investigators arrived in Sibu about six weeks later to collect the ruptured air bag.
 Police said Honda had contacted Law’s family, but had no further details.
-(Writing by Ian Geoghegan; Editing by Mark Bendeich)